indaco/templiconoir/README.md

 ### Customizing Icons

 With the `ConfigureIcon` builder pattern, you can customize the icons more fluently and efficiently.
 This approach allows to chain multiple customization methods together.
-Once you've set your desired properties, call `Build()` to get the final icon, which you can render directly as templ component.
+Once you've set your desired properties, call `Render()` to get the final icon directly as templ component.

 #### 1. SetSize()